Strategic planning for unique school contexts

 Like all schools, small schools should select the improvement measures that will support them to track progress in student growth and attainment.

-Small schools will have access to a top 2 bands NAPLAN target.
 Network targets for small schools will be established through consultation between the principal and the Director, Educational Leadership and could be included as improvement measures.
 Contribution to the network targets may be direct, with students sitting NAPLAN in the cohort, or indirect.
 When contributions to network targets are indirect, small schools are encouraged to work within the network, sharing common academic goals and approaches to build improved outcomes.

 Due to the nature of small schools, the current cohort can change quickly.
 Small schools support the achievement of network targets by sharing and building pedagogical practice with a focus on individual students within the network.